apurvagyan/programmer-training/general/assignments/README.md

 Make a list.
 It can be any length and have anything in it.
 Now, make a new list that is the same but reversed!

-**Extra Challenge:** Solve the first three problems from [project Euler](https://projecteuler.net/archives).
+**Extra Challenge:** Solve the first three problems from [Project Euler](https://projecteuler.net/archives).
 Technically, people aren’t supposed to post solutions, but they do so anyways - [Google](https://www.google.com/) can always help.

 ### The Software Engineering Process
 We have a list of patients with values of their weight and height.
 This program is supposed to return the BMI (Body Mass Index) for with patient in a loop.
 However, something is not quite right.
 Time to debug!